The wooden hoardings have finally been removed from around the site of the former Highbridge Hotel as a major £4.6m building project nears completion.

 The hotel building was gutted in a huge fire in April 2008 that left it severely damaged.

 Since then, there have many dashed hopes of an overhaul to the “eyesore” site.
-This time, the development project is finally nearing completion and the YMCA’s ‘community gateway’ is on track open over the next few weeks.
+This time, the development project is finally nearing completion and the YMCA’s ‘community gateway’ is on track open soon.

 The building will provide a new community cafe, a multi-use sports hall for sports activities, meeting areas, plus 23 new homes for young people.